Lore

 Historical Context

-• Current Era: Multiple competing factions trying to fill the power vacuum while ancient threats resurface
+Current Era: Multiple factions compete to fill the power vacuum as ancient threats resurface.

 Religious Landscape